 Last Mile Courier Tracking

-When you decide to focus on the individual deliveries for quicker deliveries, last-mile courier tracking takes centre stage.
-Tracking enables businesses to optimise the route and ensure faster deliveries.
+When you decide to focus on the individual deliveries for quicker deliveries, last-mile courier tracking takes center stage.
+Tracking enables businesses to optimize the route and ensure faster deliveries.
 Especially for urban areas, bypassing the peak traffic and reaching the customer location becomes quintessential.

 Take an example of food deliveries.
 If you are to serve hot and fresh food to your customers, last-mile courier tracking is vital for a better customer experience.
 55% of customers stop buying products from an eCommerce store after two to three late deliveries.
 So, taking your delivery tracking seriously is the only way out.
 Here, last-mile delivery systems like Tookan help with useful tracking features.